 It is no secret that parking remains a major concern throughout the City of Birmingham.
 As set forth in the 2007 Triangle District Urban Design Plan, "[p]arking needs to be provided more efficiently than the current configuration of disjointed surface parking lots.
 Redevelopment should incorporate multi-level parking structures and maximize the use of on-street parking.
 More efficient use of shared parking facilities will allow for redevelopment that is more pedestrian oriented and less dominated by parking lots."
 "A more efficient means of accommodating parking is needed in the Triangle District.
 In the short term, a shared parking program may reduce parking demand.
 As the Triangle District redevelops, this plan recommends a managed parking system with a combination of parking on-street, in structures and in limited surface lots to ensure that convenient parking is provided to the uses with the greatest demand and that there is efficient use of land.
 Construction of a parking structure is an imperative element of the plan and should be implemented during the first phase." (emphasis added).
-Unfortunately, to date, the City has not constructed a parking system for the Triangle System, no parking garage, and no public plans to implement a managed parking system.
+Unfortunately, to date, the City has not constructed a parking structure.
+After more than a decade since this plan was created, there is no managed parking system for the Triangle System, no parking garage, and no public plans to implement a managed parking system.